 Heading to the Great White Way?
 With plenty of musicals and plays on offer, you’ll be spoilt for choice with theatrical offerings.
 From the latest world premieres to long-running shows, there’s something for everyone to see on Broadway.
-But, if you’re looking for a production which has stood the test of time and guaranteed to please, check out our Broadway classics that you have to see.
+But, if you’re looking for a production which has stood the test of time and guaranteed to please, check out our Broadway theatre classics that you have to see.

-Broadway shows you need to see
+Broadway theatre you need to see

-Experience a whole new world on Broadway at Disney’s Aladdin.
+Experience a whole new world of Broadway theatre at Disney’s Aladdin.
 As a young, orphaned street rat falls in love with a princess and later meets a genie, will he able to live with the woman of his dreams?
 Dazzling audiences with energetic choreography and larger-than-life costumes, see your favourite songs from the 1994 Disney movie including ‘A Friend Like Me’ come to life, as well as listening to new songs written for the production.
 If it’s a theatrical trip to see an animated film that you’re after, you’ll want to see Disney’s Aladdin.

 The Lion King

 Take a trip to the Serengeti at The Lion King, where the story of Simba growing from lion cub to King of the Pride Lands has wowed audiences on Broadway for over twenty years.
 Roaring with energy, join Simba as he sets off on a solo adventure, meeting hyenas and making friends along the way.
 As puppets soar around the auditorium and step out into the audience, you’ll leave wanting to visit the African savannah.
 Filled with The Lion King songs from the 1994 animated movie including ‘Can You Feel the Love Tonight’, there’ll be no worries for the rest of your days with a trip to The Lion King.